amandeepmittal/ng-basic-site/README.md

 # Ng-Basic Site Template

-Built using AngularJS and Bootstrap.
+* Built using AngularJS and Bootstrap.
+* fetches data from a json file using _$http_